Miss America pageant leaving Atlantic City for Connecticut

-ATLANTIC CITY, N.J.
-(AP) — The Miss America pageant is leaving one casino town for another.
+Miss America is leaving Atlantic City for the second time, trading one casino town for another.

 The Miss America Organization says this year’s pageant will be held at the Mohegan Sun Connecticut in Uncasville, Connecticut.